aruntk/polymer-apollo/README.md

 };
 ```

-And then use it in your vue component:
+And then use it in your polymer component:

 ```html
 <dom-module id="my-element">